 < Submit your assignment through the course website:

-Use your GitHub repository to keep all your project files and make sure all team members update it regularly.
+Use your GitHub repository to keep all your project files and make sure all team members update them regularly.
 The teams are expected to submit their homework through Blackboard, at the same time their work must be traceable through the GitHub Classroom.

 Submit to the grader the following files (separately) before the deadline: